 Château Faugères: Vineyards

 Although the Faugères estate started out with perhaps 80 hectares, these have now been distributed between the three estates.
 Château Faugères has about 45 hectares, although in order to qualify for the 2012 St Emilion classification only 37 hectares were submitted, Silvio Denz and his team having voluntarily declassified 8 hectares which they did not consider up to scratch.
-Thus the wine is sourced from just 37 hectares today.
+This has since been expanded a little though, presumably in the 2022 reworking of the classification, and thus the wine is sourced from 42 hectares today.